 Tips: You can easily specify the size of your text by typing it into the box next to the Size slider in the Text palette.
 To align your text, use the up, down, left, and right arrow keys on your computer while the text box is selected.

 Eye love you

 Show off that sense of humor your momma gave ya with a punny Mother’s Day card.
-The options in the Overlays tab make it easy to drive your humorous phrase home, like we did here with a selection from Sunglasses (a Royale feature).
+The options in the Overlays tab make it easy to drive your humorous phrase home, like we did here with a selection from Sunglasses (a Premium feature).

 Tips: A few ticks will help you put eyewear on display with Sunglass Hut-worthy speed.
 Start with a transparent canvas in Design and create a row of stunner shades.
 Once you’ve placed your first overlay on the canvas, right-click and click “duplicate overlay.”
 This will create its twin.
 Save your masterpiece, create a new canvas, and open your row of glasses using the Your Own option in the Overlays tab.
 Line up the rows, and you’re good to go.
 If you want one pair of glasses to be a different color, make sure to change it before saving.

 Give your mom the ultimate grade school seal of approval, and don’t be surprised if your card ends up displayed on the fridge.
 You can make a super-shiny gold star using Stars in the Overlays tab, the Your Own option in the Textures tab, and the simple steps in this text masking tutorial.
 Wanna make it extra glitzy?
 Relive your own gold star-earning days by grabbing a glue stick and a little glitter.